becm/live-tools/README.md

 ## Casper Configuration
-To add data to Live System ram disk the script `27livedata` searches for archives and extracts them to a location according to their name.
-This script should be copied to `/usr/share/initramfs-tools/scripts/casper-bottom` in the live system base directory.
+Scripts for live system modification using `casper` must be copied to `/usr/share/initramfs-tools/scripts/casper-bottom` in the live system base directory.

-It additionally creates a directory `/remote` and adds the live user to the `fuse` group.

-When using a regular USB flash drive to store a live system it is useful to have write access to its single data partition.
-`casper.diff` changes mount options in `/usr/share/initramfs-tools/scripts/casper`
-if live media is a FAT or NTFS partitions.
-Patch must be applied before creating the initial ram disk.

 Required packages:
 - `casper`: Ubuntu live image runtime

+### Insert additional data
+To add data to the live system ramdisk the script `27livedata` searches for archives and extracts them to locations according to their name.

+### Change system setup
+The script `27livemod` can change mount flags (`live-rw`) and add the live user to the `fuse` group (`live-fuse`).
+The second option also creates the directory `/remote` to be used by the live system user for [fuse](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) mounts.
+Both options are enabled in supplied `grub.cfg`.

 ## Documentation Shell Interface